aptos-foundation/AIPs/aips/aip-72.md

 1. `CollectionComponents` module is responsible for creating the collection refs and properties.
 The developer will have a configuration to pass in, from which the refs will be generated based off of.
 This consists of being allowed to transfer tokens, burn tokens, changing collection and token description.
 2. This module will contain all entry functions to mutate the collection, as long as the refs were stored from the collection property configuration.
-3. `CreateCollectionRefs` and `CreateCollectionProperties` events are emitted once the collection has been created.
-We index these events, creating incentive for developers to use our standard as they benefit from indexed events.
+3. `InitCollectionProperties` event is emitted once the collection has been created.
+We index events such as this and more, creating incentive for developers to use our standard as they benefit from indexed events.

 ```move
 #[resource_group_member(group = aptos_framework::object::ObjectGroup)]